Necklace Inscribed with the Name of King Pratapamalladeva: Social media

-The repatriation campaign for the Taleju Bhawani Necklace began in June 2021, after Virginia Tech professor Sweta Gyanu Baniya posted a video on Twitter showing the necklace at the Art Institute of Chicago.
-In her post she wrote: “I took this video yesterday at Art Institute of Chicago where stolen piece of our Taleju Bhawani (our Goddess) from Nepal is openly displayed.”
+The repatriation campaign for the Taleju Bhawani Necklace began in June 2021, after Virginia Tech professor Sweta Baniya posted a video on Twitter showing the necklace at the Art Institute of Chicago.
 Sweta Gyanu Baniya did not explain in her tweet why she believed the necklace had been stolen, but later told the Nepali Times: "I knew the necklace was not where it was supposed to be, it belonged back in the Taleju Temple in Kathmandu."
-In an interview with Virginia Tech News, she said: “I did not initially think that the necklace was a stolen piece of art, but I was uncomfortable with how it was displayed at the museum."
+In an interview with Virginia Tech News, she said: "I did not initially think that the necklace was a stolen piece of art, but I was uncomfortable with how it was displayed at the museum."
 She added: "I was very overwhelmed with the emotions I had.
-I had a lot of questions and confusion, and the necklace overwhelmed me.”
+I had a lot of questions and confusion, and the necklace overwhelmed me."

 Nepali Times report and claims of theft

 In an article prompted by the viral tweet, the Nepali Times reported that in 1970 the necklace was among the treasures ordered by the Panchayat government to be moved to the nearby Hanuman Dhoka Museum, which was considered safer as it was guarded by the Royal Nepal Army.
 According to the newspaper, the necklace subsequently disappeared in 1976.
 Uddhab Karmacharya, whose father was serving as head priest of the Taleju Temple at the time, was quoted as saying: "The government wanted to move the treasures for safe-keeping, but it got stolen anyway."
 The article did not provide details regarding this alleged theft.
-In a separate interview with The Rising Nepal Daily, Karmacharya remarked that he had “never seen such a necklace with the written script” during his youth visits to the temple with his father, adding that “maybe I missed it.”
+In a separate interview with The Rising Nepal Daily, Karmacharya remarked that he had "never seen such a necklace with the written script" during his youth visits to the temple with his father, adding that "maybe I missed it."

-Government of Nepal’s repatriation request
+Government of Nepal's repatriation request

-In the wake of the Nepali Times article, the Government of Nepal submitted a formal request in August 2021 to the Art Institute of Chicago for the necklace’s repatriation through the Embassy of Nepal in Washington, D.C.
+In the wake of the Nepali Times article, the Government of Nepal submitted a formal request in August 2021 to the Art Institute of Chicago for the necklace's repatriation through the Embassy of Nepal in Washington, D.C.
 According to ProPublica, the request was supported by a report prepared by the Department of Archaeology documenting the necklace's disappearance from the Taleju Temple in the 1970s, although the date of the report has not been made public.
-ProPublica, which had access to the document, reported that it stated that the necklace "must have been smuggled out of the country," while also noting that "Nepali officials don’t know precisely when or how the necklace left the country, key facts to help establish its history."
+ProPublica, which had access to the document, reported that it stated that the necklace "must have been smuggled out of the country," while also noting that "Nepali officials don't know precisely when or how the necklace left the country, key facts to help establish its history."